 “He’s offering some serious cash, Rico.
 And I could sure use it right now.”

 “I could really use your help on this one, buddy.
 I need your skills and trust your instincts.
 It would be a seven-day sail from Moorea just off the coast of Tahiti to Rarotonga in the Cook Islands.
 You, me, a chef and the six cast members of the show.
 Check this out: SlimC says the reality-show ‘actors’ were carefully selected after various psychological screenings to ensure they would not get along with each other very well.
 Man, can you believe that shit!?”

 Bob’s voice suggested he was quite tickled by the whole thing and was looking forward to what drama might unfurl on the high seas.

-Bob had been hit hard by the double-whammy financial and subprime mortgage crises in 2008 and never fully recovered from those twin body blows to his business.
+Bob had been hit hard by the double-whammy financial crisis and subprime mortgage crisis in 2008 and never fully recovered from those twin body blows to his business.
 This man-made, most unnatural of economic disasters and the subsequent Great Recession was not kind to my good-natured sailing buddy.

 “Wow.
 This is big news, Bob!
 I’m sure I can manage to clear my calendar in June.”